vylsaz/bqn-kernel/README.md

 ```
 cargo run
 ```
+(add `--features v6` if you are using jupyter notebook classic)

 Finally, copy the `./bqn/` folder to one of the folders listed [here](https://jupyter-client.readthedocs.io/en/latest/kernels.html#kernel-specs).

-(`kernel.js`, `bqn.css` and `BQN386.ttf` only work for jupyter classic, so jupyter lab users can delete them.)

 ## quirks